Imagine a lavish dining room where three tables are set with an abundance of food.

 Agriculture is responsible for almost a quarter of the world’s greenhouse gas emissions.

 Agriculture (combined with forestry and other related land use) is responsible for almost a quarter of the world’s greenhouse gas emissions, and in a perfect world, farmers would make just the amount of food the world needs.
 But beyond planning for natural disasters, the rigid contracts between farms and suppliers often have unpalatable penalties for not reaching quotas, so farmers hedge their bets by planting more than is needed.

 A recent California-based study found that one-third of the produce from more than 100 farms remained on the ground after harvest or was left unharvested altogether.

-While the underlying reasons vary between regions and products, they’re similar: Labor isn’t always available, for example, or prices aren’t enough to cover the harvest cost.
-Consumers’ exacting esthetic standards are also a factor: So-called “ugly produce” is often culled because it won’t sell as well.
+While the underlying reasons vary between regions and products, they’re similar: Labour isn’t always available, for example, or prices aren’t enough to cover the harvest cost.
+Consumers’ exacting aesthetic standards are also a factor: So-called “ugly produce” is often culled because it won’t sell as well.